Determine Gender from Username – Multiple Request

 status | Boolean | Indicates whether the request was successful. |

-used_credits | Integer | Number of credits consumed for this request. |
+used_credits | Integer | Number of credits consumed by this request. |

-remaining_credits | Integer | Credits left in your account after this request. |
+remaining_credits | Integer | Number of credits remaining on your account after this request. |

-expires | Integer (timestamp) | Package expiration date as a UNIX timestamp. |
+expires | Integer (timestamp) | Expiration date of your plan as a UNIX timestamp. |

-names | Array of objects | List of results for each input username. |
+names | Array of Objects | List of results for each submitted username. |

-names[].name | String | The detected first name, if any, extracted from the username. |
+names[].name | String | The extracted name (if any) from the username. |

-names[].q | String | Your original username input. |
+names[].q | String | The original username you submitted. |

 names[].gender | Enum[String] | Predicted gender: male , female , or null . |

-names[].country | String | Country code considered during the prediction. |
+names[].country | String | Country code considered during prediction. |

-names[].total_names | Integer | Number of samples used for this prediction. |
+names[].total_names | Integer | Number of name samples used for this prediction. |

-names[].probability | Integer | Confidence percentage for the gender prediction. |
+names[].probability | Integer | Confidence score for the gender prediction (percentage). |

-names[].id | String / Integer | The same id you sent in the request.
-Used to match your records. |
+names[].id | String / Integer | The same id you submitted, useful for matching with your records. |

-duration | String | Total processing time for the request (e.g. 5ms ). |
+duration | String | Time taken to process the request (e.g., 5ms ). |